olemiss-physics/PHYS709-Fall2024/tutorials/python.md

 You can proceed to the [Python II]({{ site.baseurl }}{% link tutorials/python2.md %}) page.

 {: .note-optional }
 > Now I prefer for jupyter to not launch automatically in a browser (because I want to open it in Chrome and not the WSL default browser) so I add an alias to redirect it.
-Since I use `oh-my-zsh` to manage my `zsh` configuration, I use my favorite editor (`vscode`) to open `$ZSH_CUSTOM/aliases.zsh`, but for most use cases you can just open your `~/.bashrc` file.
+Since I use [Oh My Zsh](https://ohmyz.sh/) to manage my `zsh` configuration, I use my favorite editor [VS Code](https://code.visualstudio.com/) (`code` at the terminal) to open `$ZSH_CUSTOM/aliases.zsh`, but for most use cases you can just open your `~/.bashrc` file.
 Open one of these files and add the following:
 ```zsh
 alias jupyter-notebook="~/.local/bin/jupyter-notebook --no-browser"
 ```